ndiayesamba1996/restyled.io/Restyler-Versions.md

 Restyled wraps off-the-shelf auto-formatting tools as transparently as possible.
 Therefore, the version of the underlying tool has a large impact on the behavior you'll experience using our service.
-To help this, we offer a few configuration points in your `.restyled.yaml` that affect what versions of things will run on you PRs.
+To help this, we offer a few configuration points in your `.restyled.yaml` that affect what versions of things will run on your PRs.

 ## How It Works